TV Pendidikan: Radio Televisyen Malaysia (1972–1999, 2020–present)

 TV Pendidikan was on RTM for 27 years, from 1972 to 1999.
 It was aired on TV1 from Monday to Thursday in two sessions; i.e. from 7:20am to 1pm and 2pm to 5pm.
 Daytime transmissions on TV1 and TV3 (owned by Media Prima) was introduced in 1994, and TV2 continued the broadcast through 1999.
 Also, the closing time was moved to 3pm in 1997.

 The network made its return on RTM on 6 April 2020 via OKEY.

-Astro (2000–2006, 2020–present)
+Astro (2000–2006, 2020–2023)

 It was announced in 1999 that TV Pendidikan would be moved to Astro, a satellite television platform in next year.
 The move, however, received much criticism from many parties, demanding that the network should remain aired on RTM at least until 2002.
 The new station was allocated on Channel 28 aired from Mondays to Thursdays at 9am to 5pm, the rest of its shared airspace was occupied by Animal Planet.

 TV Pendidikan then moved to Channel 13 in January 2002 where it was split into two separate networks: